Volvo XC90 review - Engines, performance and drive

 An air-suspension system is optionally available that replaces the front coils and transverse rear springs.
 This delivers even smoother progress than the standard set-up, and the Active Four-C system also adds adaptive dampers, so you can adjust the suspension to suit the driving you're doing.

-Power comes from a trio of 2.0-litre four-cylinder engines; the D5 PowerPulse has been substituted by the B5 which adds a mild-hybrid system, although this still has a 232bhp output.
-The T5 petrol with 247bhp and the T6 turbocharged and supercharged petrol unit offering 296bhp, will also be equipped with mild hybrid technology.
+Power comes from a trio of 2.0-litre four-cylinder engines; the D5 PowerPulse has been substituted for the B5 which adds a mild-hybrid system, although this still has a 232bhp output.
+The T5 petrol with 247bhp and the T6 turbocharged and supercharged petrol unit offering 296bhp, will also be equipped with mild-hybrid technology.
 Above that is the T8 Twin Engine, which adds plug-in hybrid tech to the standard T6 petrol unit, and gives the driver over 385bhp to play with ‘on demand’.

 The engines provide decent if not outrageous performance, but they’re all reasonable when it comes to CO2 and mpg.
 Volvo’s four-cylinder-only engine policy means a slightly higher-pitched engine note than you might expect in the petrol cars, but the diesel sounds cultured rather than rattly.
 Generally speaking, refinement is impressive regardless of which unit you choose.